DemocracyOS/democracyos/docs/configuration.md

 This settings will be used when sharing a link on Facebook or Twitter.

-They are used in `lib/facebook-card` and `lib/twitter-card` modules to generate the proper HTML to give to Facebook.
+They are used in `lib/facebook-card` and `lib/twitter-card` modules to generate the proper HTML.

 #### **siteName**
 * env: `SOCIALSHARE_SITE_NAME`